Madannadar/Madannadar/README.md

 </p>

 <h1 align="center">Hi 👋, I'm Madan</h1>
-<h3 align="center">I am a third-year B.E.
-AI-ML student with a CGPA of 7.6, possessing a strong foundation in C++, Python, and Java, and a keen interest in full-stack development.
+<h3 align="center">I am a B.E.
+AI-ML student with a CGPA of 7.8, possessing a strong foundation in C++, Python, and a keen interest in full-stack development and blockchain.
 I am eager to learn, adapt, and tackle new challenges in the ever-evolving tech landscape.</h3>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=madannadar" alt="madannadar" /></a> </p>

-- 🔭 I’m currently studying at SIES TE_AIML**

-- 🌱 I’m currently learning **NextJs,**
+- 🌱 I’m currently learning *BlockChain technology/ web 3

 - 😎 More about by work [https://madanportfoliosite.vercel.app/](https://madanportfoliosite.vercel.app/)